Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Background

 \subsubsection{Prompt Engineering}

-Prompt engineering serves as a lightweight form of adaptation that guides the behavior of an agentic AI system without modifying its underlying model parameters.
-Instead of retraining the core model, the agent’s behavior is shaped by carefully crafted input prompts that define goals, constraints, and contextual instructions.
-Through prompt design, an agent can be steered toward specific reasoning patterns, task formulations, or action strategies, enabling rapid adaptation across diverse tasks and environments.
+Prompt engineering is a lightweight form of adaptation that guides the behavior of an agentic system without modifying model parameters.
+The agent's behavior is shaped by carefully crafted input prompts that define goals, constraints, and contextual instructions.

 A \textit{prompt} refers to the input context provided to the agent’s core model, typically consisting of instructions, examples, or task descriptions that specify the desired behavior.
-By modifying or composing prompts, an agent can be adapted to new goals or environments without any additional model training, making this approach highly efficient and easily transferable across tasks.
-Such prompt-based adaptation has been widely adopted in recent agentic systems, such as CAMEL \citep{li2023camel}, AutoGen \citep{wu2024autogen}, MetaGen \citep{hong2023metagpt} and ChatDev \citep{qian2024chatdev}.
+By modifying or composing prompts, an agent can be adapted to new goals or environments without any additional model training, making this approach efficient and transferable across tasks.
+Such prompt-based adaptation has been widely adopted in recent agentic systems, such as CAMEL \citep{li2023camel}, AutoGen \citep{wu2024autogen}, MetaGPT \citep{hong2023metagpt} and ChatDev \citep{qian2024chatdev}.
 For a comprehensive overview of prompt engineering techniques and their design principles, we refer readers to the survey by~\citet{sahoo2024systematic}.